FFmpeg/FFmpeg/SMP/readme.txt

         and for Visual Studio 2015 would be:
         C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\Tools

-3) Currently there is a bug in vsyasm so in order to make the build customizations work correctly you must edit a file
-    a) Open vsyasm.props that you just extracted
-    b) Replace the 1 occurrence of [Input] with "%(FullPath)"  (make sure to include the "s)

-4) In order to use version 1.3.0 of vsyasm you will also have to fix a error in the distributed build customizations
+3) In order to use version 1.3.0 of vsyasm you will also have to fix a error in the distributed build customizations
     a) Open vsyasm.props
     b) Replace the 1 occurrence of $(Platform) with win$(PlatformArchitecture)